malinlarsson/courses/r_programming/1703/precourse.md

 this software that greatly helps for documenting the R-code that you use and write.

+While this is NOT absolutely necessary, to be able to get the most from the part of the course that covers explanatory programming, we advise you to have a distribution of LaTeX system installed on your machine so that the R-Studio can call it.
+Please follow guidelines on [LaTeX site](http://www.latex-project.org/get/)

+Mac users can follow [this link](https://www.tug.org/mactex/mactex-download.html) and installation instructions therein.

 Some commonly used tools besides R-studio are:

 -   The built in GUI that comes with R.